JetBrains/intellij-sdk-docs/topics/tutorials/postfix_completion/postfix_templates.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Postfix templates implement possibility to modify or wrap the existing code in additional constructs without navigating the caret back.</excerpt>
+<link-summary>Postfix templates implement possibility to modify or wrap the existing code in additional constructs without navigating the caret back.</link-summary>

 The IntelliJ Platform allows plugins to provide custom postfix templates specific to the supported languages, frameworks, or libraries.